jimeh/jimeh.me-v3.0/source/blog/_posts/2011-11-01-my-ruby-development-environment.md

 command.

 {% highlight bash %}
-alias bi="bundle install --path vendor/bundle --binstubs=.bin"
+alias bi="bundle install --path vendor/bundle --binstubs=vendor/bundle/bin"
 {% endhighlight %}

 The `--binstubs` option there leads me into how I avoid typing `bundle exec` before every command.
-It tells Bundler to package binaries from all the installed gems into a hidden `.bin` directory within the project.
+It tells Bundler to package binaries from all the installed gems into `vendor/bundle/bin` directory within the project.
 Simply add the following at the very end of your `~/.profile` or `~/.bash_profile`:

 {% highlight bash %}
-export PATH="./.bin:$PATH"
+export PATH="./vendor/bundle/bin:$PATH"
 {% endhighlight %}

 This enables you to call all of the project's gem binaries like normal,